stivb/text2qti/README.md

 `[*]` for correct answers.

 ```
-1. Which of the following are dinosaurs?
+1. Which of the following are dinosaurs
 [ ] Woolly mammoth
 [*] Tyrannosaurus rex
 [*] Triceratops